DragonChen-TW/tap-ninja-bot/rules/implementation-plan.md

 - **Tech Integration:**
   - Use Python's logging module with Rich for better console output
   - Handle OCR failures, screenshot errors, and calculation issues
-  - Handle WSL-specific errors like X server connection failures
   - Provide user feedback for errors
 - **Validation:** Test error scenarios to ensure the application handles them gracefully.

-## 11. WSL-Specific Testing
+## 11. Windows-Specific Testing
-- **Instruction:** Create a test script to verify WSL environment configuration.
+- **Instruction:** Create a test script to verify Windows environment configuration.
 - **Tech Integration:**
-  - Test X server connection
-  - Verify screenshot capabilities in WSL
+  - Test screenshot capabilities with PyAutoGUI and MSS
-  - Confirm Tesseract OCR works correctly
+  - Verify Tesseract OCR path and functionality
-  - Check all dependencies are properly installed
+  - Confirm all dependencies are properly installed
 - **Validation:** Run the test script and verify all components are working correctly.

 ---